Articles

 1. Make the branding instantly visible

-From the business perspective, branding is a crucial thing: it enables to provide a product, company or service with a recognizable face and personality.
-In general terms, branding means a sort of image created via a set of distinguishing features and promoting awareness and recognizability of the product or service on the market.
+From a business perspective, branding is crucial: it enables a product, company, or service to have a recognizable face and personality.
+In general terms, branding is a set of distinguishing features that creates an image and promotes awareness and recognition of the product or service in the market.

-In this case, UI designer working on the interface, its color palette, shapes, types and fonts, illustrations and icons, will consider design solutions appropriate and corresponding to the general branding concept of the product that will make them mutually supporting each other.
-It provides a more natural and harmonic feeling of the brand in general and the particular interface as an integral part of this brand.
+In this case, the UI designer working on the interface, its color palette, shapes, types and fonts, illustrations and icons, will consider design solutions appropriate and corresponding to the general branding concept of the product that will make them mutually support each other.
+It provides a more natural and harmonious feeling for the brand in general and for the particular interface as an integral part of it.

-There are numerous ways to add branding to the interface, still some layout zones and elements which have the highest potential in this issue:
+There are numerous ways to add branding to the interface, still some layout zones and elements that have the highest potential in this issue:

 Headers.
-In the article about website header design, we showed in detail that headers present the area of high visibility.
-So putting strategically important elements of branding in it is a good way to strengthen its memorability.
+In the article on website header design, we showed in detail that headers offer a high-visibility area.
+So strategically placing key branding elements in it is a good way to strengthen its memorability.

 Splash screens.
-In mobile applications, a splash screen or welcome screen is the first screen seen by a user while the application is loading and starting.
-It’s a good idea to use a logo, mascot, or any other thing setting the instant visual connection with a brand.
+In mobile applications, a splash screen, or welcome screen, is the first screen a user sees while the application is loading and starting.
+It’s a good idea to use a logo, mascot, or anything else that creates an instant visual connection with a brand.
 Moreover, adding a bit of wow-effect with slight stylish animation, it’s easy to make the sign even more attractive and memorable.

 Preloaders and pull-to-refresh indicators.
-These are the elements that show the flow of the current loading process on the app or website.
+These elements show the flow of the current loading process on the app or website.
 Branding applied elegantly in them can add much to the consistency of both UI and identity design.

 MascotsMascots are images, usually personified, which often represent the brand, product, or service identity and can be its symbolic convention in all the applications or websites.
 Mascots push the limits of personification and give the chance to create unexpected combinations of elements or make fantastic and non-existing characters alive.
 A mascot becomes the element of identity and inter-connector between the user and the product.
 In many cases, it is the basic element of communication and interaction delivering the necessary message to the user.